Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Like Femme International, Inua Dada created interactive education sessions where girls can build self-esteem and discuss hygienic ways of using and disposing of sanitary pads.97 Similarly, Huru International also hosts workshops where Huru leaders speak on menstrual health, sexual and reproductive health, gender norms, gender-based violence, self-confidence, and HIV/AIDS prevention.98 Huru International is unique in that they do not limit their workshops to girls: “Huru always works with boys, teachers, parents, and community leaders to help foster an environment where [. . .] girls are supported both in and out of the classroom.”99

 Unlike most other workshops, WSSCC’s workshops are conducted primarily to train leaders rather than to educate girls.
 In their 2016 training, male and female health and educational leaders were gathered from 16 counties in Kenya to participate in six days of training.
 Each day was focused on different aspects of MHM.
-For example, on day three of the workshop a three-pronged approach to MHM was taught: breaking the silence, managing menstruation hygienically, and safe reuse and disposal options.
+For example, on day three of the workshop, a three-pronged approach to MHM was taught: breaking the silence, managing menstruation hygienically, and safe reuse and disposal options.
 WSSCC hopes that as leaders participate in these trainings, they will be able to improve the culture surrounding menstruation and improve girls’ knowledge.100

 Impact

-Evaluations conducted by some of the aforementioned organizations suggests that workshops can have high impact increasing knowledge and communication and decreasing anxiety and stigmas surrounding menstruation.
+Evaluations conducted by some of the aforementioned organizations suggest that workshops can have a high impact increasing knowledge and communication and decreasing anxiety and stigmas surrounding menstruation.
 However, as with product distribution, many organizations measure success by the number of workshops held, which provides little insight into whether or not the workshops actually decrease stigmas and increase knowledge.

 Femme International has conducted several observational studies where they tested the effect of their workshops.
-Femme asks girls series of questions in order to test for indicators such as “change in knowledge” and “empowerment.”
-The studies have shown that their workshops reduce deliberate school absence amongst the girls participating and increases their participation in school, work, and social spheres.
+Femme asks girls a series of questions in order to test for indicators such as “change in knowledge” and “empowerment.”
+The studies have shown that their workshops reduce deliberate school absence among the girls participating and increase their participation in school, work, and social spheres.
 Femme International further notes that the girls are “more confident and exhibit less menstrual-related shame” and are 1.5 times less likely to report several symptoms of RTIs, UTIs, and STIs associated with poor MHM practices.101 This leads Femme International to conclude that their workshops have a significant positive impact on the quality of life of their participants.102

 There is limited research on the impact of other organizations.
 For example, Inua Dada Foundation only reports “10,120 girls reached” and “108 schools reached”,103 and Huru International reports that they have reached 200,029 youth and 35,000 boys through their educational program.104 However, the effectiveness of their program in actually increasing knowledge and decreasing stigmas is unknown.